jckarter/clay/doc/language-reference.md

 Clay programs are organized into modules.
 Modules correspond one-to-one with Clay source files.
 Modules are named in Clay hierarchially using dotted names; these correspond to paths in the filesystem.
 The name `foo.bar` corresponds to (in search order) `foo/bar.clay` or `foo/bar/bar.clay` under one of the compiler's search paths.
 Hierarchical names are only used for source organization, and no semantic relationship is implied among modules with hierarchically related names.

 Modules form the basis of encapsulation and namespacing in Clay.
-Every module has an independent namespace comprising its imported modules and symbols, selected via [import declarations], and its own defined [symbols], created by [top-level definitions] in the module source code.
+Every module has an independent namespace comprising its imported modules and symbols, selected via [import declarations](#importdeclarations), and its own defined [symbols](#symbols), created by [top-level definitions](#topleveldefinitions) in the module source code.
 Modules can control access to their namespace from other importing modules by marking symbols as public or private.

 ### <a name="specialmodules">Special modules</a>